elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Instead of abusing the name registry facility, we will create our own *registry process* that holds a map that associates the bucket name to the bucket process.

-The registry needs to guarantee the dictionary is always up to date.
+The registry needs to guarantee that the dictionary is always up to date.
 For example, if one of the bucket processes crashes due to a bug, the registry must clean up the dictionary in order to avoid serving stale entries.
 In Elixir, we describe this by saying that the registry needs to *monitor* each bucket.

 We will use a [GenServer](/docs/stable/elixir/GenServer.html) to create a registry process that can monitor the bucket processes.
 GenServers are the go-to abstraction for building generic servers in both Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>.